flyerhzm/uniform_notifier/README.md

     gem install uniform_notifier

-  if you want to notify by growl or xmpp, you should install them first
+if you want to notify by growl < v1.3, you should install ruby-growl first

     gem install ruby-growl

+if you want to notify by growl v1.3+, you should install ruby_gntp first

+    gem install ruby_gntp

+if you want to notify by xmpp, you should install xmpp4r first

     gem install xmpp4r

 ### add it into Gemfile (Bundler)

     gem "uniform_notifier"

-  you should add ruby-growl and xmpp4r gem if you want.
+  you should add ruby-growl, ruby_gntp, or xmpp4r gem if you want.

 Usage
 -----